116 small businesses chosen for Fresno's $750,000 loan program

 But now the city in her business name is rescuing the business.

 "We know what actions we took," said Fresno city council president Miguel Arias.
-"We know they were difficult to take.and out businesses and our residents are suffering a lot of those consequences."
+"We know they were difficult to take and our businesses and our residents are suffering a lot of those consequences."

 City council members Esmeralda Soria and Mike Karbassi launched the Save Our Small Businesses program with Mayor Lee Brand.